 The inside of your windows will probably be much cleaner than the outside, so it’s a good idea to start to clean windows inside.
 Here’s how.

 First, make sure you have all the necessary supplies to clean windows.
-For cleaning windows, you’ll need plenty of wash clothes, rags, or paper towels.
+For cleaning windows, you’ll need plenty of cloths, rags, or paper towels.
 Mix a few drops of dish soap with warm water in a bucket.
 For cleaning windows that may be too high to reach on your own, you can use a swiffer mop.

 Start by rinsing the windows with the soap and water and a clean towel.
 Ring the towel out so it isn’t dripping but is wet, and rub down the window.
 Depending on how dirty the window is, you may need to go over it a couple times.

 Use a rag to wipe away the initial dirt on the windows.
 Make sure to also wipe down the frames while you’re at it.

 Use a second towel, lint free cloth or a rubber squeegee to dry the window off for a streak free finish.
 Use long, strong movements in one direction to avoid streaks on the clean windows.
 If the window still looks especially dirty you can rinse and dry a second time with your squeegee or lint free cloth.

 Place the white vinegar in a window cleaning solution spray bottle and spray the windows, starting at the top and working your way down.
 White vinegar is one of the best window cleaners for cleaning windows, and it’s cheap and easy to find.
 You can also use a window cleaning solution or window washing product designed for home window cleaning, such as Windex or the Laundress.

 Wipe off the vinegar using swift motions in the same direction as you dried the window.
 You may need to spray and wipe the same area a few times if there are difficult smudges.
 This is the final step, and therefore one of the most important.
 Use solid motions and make sure you aren’t leaving drips or streaks.